Exam Content Outline

-In recent years, the American Vein & Lymphatic Society (formerly the ACP) recorded and digitally linked PPT's from a 2-day live offering, creating an Online Phlebology Review Course.*
+In recent years, the American Vein & Lymphatic Society recorded and digitally linked PPT's from a 2-day live offering, creating an Online Phlebology Review Course.*

 These courses were offered live to provide exam candidates a refresher in a wide variety of phlebology topics.
 Our understanding is that the content of these review course offerings is extremely similar, although on the AVLS website they are packaged slightly differently from each other.
-They are all CME-accredited (or pending) learning activities.
+Some may be CME-accredited (or pending) learning activities.

-For more details on the differences of the below-listed programs, please contact Stephen Moss, Director of Continuing Medical Education at AVLS.
+For more details on the differences of the below-listed programs, please contact Joyce King, Director of Continuing Medical Education at AVLS.

 Computer-Based Testing Software Tutorial

-If you wish to review the mechanics of a how a test is presented ahead of the exam day, please link to: MRA TUTORIAL.
+Pearson VUE (PV), our third-party test administrator, has a generic, browser-based tutorial on how to use their testing system.
+If you wish to review the mechanics of a how a test is presented ahead of the exam day, please link to: Pearson VUE Demo Test.